billpwchan/Path-Advisor-Frontend/docs/typesOfPlugins/README.md

 #### x
 `x` - number

-Current x coordinate.
+Current x coordinate of the center of the map canvas.

 <!-- [y](properties/y.md ':include') -->
 #### y
 `y` - number

-Current y coordinate.
+Current y coordinate of the center of the map canvas.

 <!-- [level](properties/level.md ':include') -->
 #### level